What are the requirements to fly for American Airlines?

 Becoming a pilot for American Airlines is not an easy feat and there are several things that you will need to fulfill before being considered for the post.
 Recruiting pilots to fly their planes is a very delicate issue that every big airline in America has very strict policies about.
 The following is a breakdown of the requirements, including education, flight hours, licenses, skills, and experience.

 Education and Training So, to get an interview, you will need at least a four-year bachelor’s degree from an accredited university.
 There are certain requirements that the candidate should meet: he should have a degree in aviation or aeronautical science from an accredited university.
-It is important to have a degree because it communicates to employers that you are serious about a career in aviation and that you can handle your studies.
-If you do not have your degree in Aviation, then if you had good grades in mathematics and science courses, especially the hardest ones, it will work in your advantage.
+It is important to have a degree because it communicates to employers that you are serious about an aviation career and that you can handle your studies.
+If you do not have a degree in Aviation, then if you had good grades in mathematics and science courses, especially the hardest ones, it will work to your advantage.

 Some of the complaints that have been made regarding the LSA and Part 23 aircraft include Some of the benefits you will receive once you achieve 1,500 flight hours.
 Cadet pilot programs: